 McGrath’s article describes the rigorous process of preparing and reviewing the report to ensure that every word is scientifically accurate.

 Corinne Le Quéré, from the University of East Anglia, who has been involved with two previous IPCC assessment reports, say that “Nothing gets written that is not scientifically correct.
-So, scientists have the right to just say this is wrong, and the documents gets really strong at the end because of that process” (McGrath, 2021).
+So, scientists have the right just to say this is wrong, and the documents gets strong at the end because of that process” (McGrath, 2021).

 What to expect from the latest IPCC report